ashishsv029/megha-sandesham/doc.md

     Relationships:-
         user joins room
-        user sends message
+        user sends message (sendTo)
+        message gets delivered to user  (receivedFrom)
         room has message
+        room has a admin (user) //atleast for now we assume a room can have only one admin

     1. user - room (many to many bcs a user can be in any no of rooms and a room can have n number of users)
     2. user - message (one to many bcs a user can send multiple messages)
+    3. user - message (many to many bcs a message can be delivered to multiple users and a user can have many messages getting delivered  )
-    3. room - message (one to many bcs a room can have multiple messages )
+    4. room - message (one to many bcs a room can have multiple messages )
-    4. message - room (many to one bcs many messages are part of a single room)
+    5. message - room (many to one bcs many messages are part of a single room)
+    6. user admins room (one to many bcs a user can be as an admin to many rooms)

 3. Attributes for the entities